Are you seeking more information about the runners diet? If so, welcome to rundreamachieve.com.

 They saw a 38 percent increase in muscle building.
 In addition, ran 28 percent longer during their next long run the week after.

 Fat does you really no good leading into the race.

 Your body already has far more fat stores than carbohydrates.

-This is what I write so much about teaching your body to run faster because you are burning less of what you need most, carbohydrates.
+This is why I write so much about teaching your body to run faster.
+You are burning less of what you need most, carbohydrates.

 This doesn’t mean you should not eat any fat, just be conservative in your dietary approach.